tskvrnda/vue-chill-code-input/README.md

 | focus | focuses on input (on the first column) |
 | blur | blurs input |
 | clear | clear input |

-## Warning
-- early beta version under heavy development
-- any part of API can be changed

 ## Bugs and Features
 [Check here](https://github.com/tskvrnda/vue-chill-code-input/issues)